 Hidden within the pink walls of Jaipur is a park full of other worldly structures.
 It is a geometrist’s wet dream.

 They aren’t just a Joan Miro painting come to life, they are actually a series of giant instruments for measuring the astrological world.
 This was a highly advanced set of measuring apparatus, considering it was constructed in the early 18th century by Jai Singh II, the Maharajah.
 He built similar parks in Delhi as well so if you can’t make it to Jaipur, you have a second chance.

 Next, it is time to delve into the heart of the blushing city, the city palace.
 Here we see a mix of Mughal and European styles, partly designed by Jai Singh II (remember him!?).
-The main entrance is in a courtyard where Karl and I quickly attracted the attention of a school group who were also visiting.
-The central building housed a small museum full of weapons and clothing.
+The main entrance is in a courtyard where you may quickly attract the attention of school group who are also visiting.
+The central building houses a small museum full of weapons and clothing.

 You then emerge into another area, a large courtyard with an open audience hall in the centre.
 This houses two giant silver jars called Gangajalis.
 These are the largest items made of solid silver in the world and must weigh a substantial amount empty.
 Now imagine them full of water from the Ganges.
 This is what the Maharajah took with him all the way to the UK for Edward VII’s coronation.
 (It was he that the city was painted pink for).

 Passing through a beautiful gate on the left of the courtyard, you find yourself in another courtyard.
 Around the edge of this courtyard are stunning mosiac doors.
 My favourites were the lotus and peacock gates which were alive with brightly coloured tiles.

 Weave your way in and out through the rooms surrounding the palace to take in some nice museum pieces and yet more ornate tiling.
 This may be the jewel in the crown of Jaipur sightseeing, but trust us, there is so much to see, don’t spend all day here.